-MacTracker: This free app has been my go-to secret for years now.
+MacTracker: Apple-nerds, take note!
+This free app has been our go-to secret for years now.
 MacTracker provides detailed technical information on every Apple Mac along with Apple-branded Mac-compatible devices.
-You can use this to look up older products via serial number or to see the hardware and software details of your current machine.
+You can even use this to look up older products via serial number or to see the hardware and software details of your current machine.
 Very helpful if looking to do hardware upgrades such as RAM or battery purchases.

 1Password: Collect all your passwords, secure notes, and credit cards in one safe place.
 Regardless of your platform—Mac, Windows, iOS, or Android—you’re covered!

 Parallels Desktop for Mac: Running Windows on Mac has never been easier.
 Switching from PC to Mac without rebooting your machine saves you valuable time.
 Plus, if you’ve never owned a Mac before, you can use Parallels Desktop as a life-saving tool as you’re transitioning so you don’t feel lost in the dark!
 Now you can even use TouchBar on your Mac with Microsoft Windows applications.

 Parallels Toolbox: Imagine having a set of tools, with no complicated settings, to simplify everyday tasks.
 Take a screenshot with a simple click, secure private files with a password, download a favorite video from YouTube or Facebook with little fuss, easily record a screencast, or keep your Mac from sleeping with the push of a button.

 Spotify: What is life without music?
 Horrible.
 Spotify plans range from Free to Premium, allowing you to enjoy a huge library of music.
 We use Spotify religiously on our Macs while at work to help us avoid in-office distractions and stay on task.